 Network Layer: OSI Layer 3, which provides the means to establish, maintain, and terminate network connections between open systems and provides transport entities independence from routing and relay considerations.

-node: A space data system physical entity operating in a physical environment.
-A node is a configuration of engineering objects forming a single unit for the purpose of location in space, {this is not clear} and embodying a set of processing, storage, and communication functions.
+node: A physical entity of a space data system operating in a physical environment.
+A node is a configuration of engineering objects forming a single unit, with a defined location in space, {this is not clear} and embodying a set of processing, storage, and communication functions.
 A node has some well-understood, possibly rapidly moving location, and it may be composed of two or more (sub-) nodes.

 physical channel: A stream of bits transferred over a space link in a single direction.